Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The last 2 pics are from Bjørn Milde's postcard collection.

-More pictures are available via the last external links at the end of this page.
+More pictures can be found via the last external links at the end of this page.

 Manager: Westfal-Larsen & Co.
 A/S, Bergen